 - Community Liaison/Community Action Network (CAN) Representative

 Frontline staff are the backbone of a Healthy Start program essential to program success.
-Frontline staff support Healthy Start’s mission to improve women’s health, promote quality services, strengthen family resilience, and achieve collective impact through outreach, participant recruitment, and the provision of case management and health education services.
+Frontline staff support Healthy Start’s mission to improve women’s health, promote quality services, and promote family health and wellness through outreach, participant recruitment, the provision of case management and health education services, and community action for systems change.

 Frontline staff are integral to Healthy Start’s efforts to improve women’s health.
 Frontline staff help to enroll individuals and families in health insurance.
 They assist with reproductive life planning and support and facilitate women’s use of preventive health services.

-By helping participants to improve their parenting skills, providing trauma-informed care, and promoting the involvement of fathers, frontline staff also help to strengthen family resilience.
+By helping participants to improve their parenting skills, providing trauma-informed care, and promoting the involvement of fathers, frontline staff also help to promote family health and wellness.

 Frontline staff are expected to promote quality services through service coordination and by linking Healthy Start participants with health, social, and mental health services and other partner organizations in their community.

-In addition to helping individual participants, the community connections made by frontline staff also help to achieve collective impact.
+In addition to helping individual participants, the community connections made by frontline staff also help to achieve systems change.
 These endeavors promote community collaborations and get participants and partners involved in the Community Action Network (CAN).

 It is important to make new staff feel welcome and that they are valued members of your team.
 Provide an orientation that introduces new employees to your organization, their role, and the community.
 You might also consider a mentoring program, wherein experienced staff are paired with new staff.
 This works for both parties.
 New staff “learn the ropes” more quickly, while being a mentor helps experienced staff stay invigorated, motivated, and dedicated to your organization.
 Be sure to check in regularly with new employees to ensure they feel supported in their new role.